Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2021.

 Connectivity is excellent, too, with aptX Bluetooth, wi-fi and AirPlay all present.
 Open up the Dynaudio app and you'll discover NoiseAdapt, a feature that helps sound cut through a noisy room – useful during loud parties.

 Assuming you love its distinctive styling, the Dynaudio Music 5 is a sophisticated performer and a superb buy.

 Read the full review: Dynaudio Music 5

-The Audio Pro Addon C3 isn't just the best Bluetooth speaker at this price, it's a stylish, wi-fi connected, multi-room capable centrepiece – and a What Hi-Fi?
-2019 Award winner.
+The Audio Pro Addon C3 isn't just the best Bluetooth speaker at this price, it's a stylish, wi-fi connected, multi-room capable centrepiece – plus it's a What Hi-Fi?
+2019 and 2020 Award winner.